attcs/Octree/docs/README.md

 `UMapNodeContainer` / `MapNodeContainer`: **Custom node containers**, by default, the tree nodes are stored in an `std::unordered_map`.
 This can be replaced with any drop-in compatible associative container (e.g., Abseil's `flat_hash_map`) by overriding the `UMapNodeContainer` template alias in a custom `Configuration`.

+While the `OrthoTree::detail` namespace is reserved for internal implementation details, SFINAE can be utilized as a fallback to extend support for custom container-related functions.

 For latest version with the all available parameters see the [configuration.h](../include/orthotree/core/configuration.h).

 Recommended usage: The Configuration parameters could be changed time-to-time, the recommended usage is inheritation with overrided parameters.